-If you have several partitions created on your hard drive, repeat the whole process till you cleaned all the partitions.
+If you have several partitions created on your external hard drive, repeat the whole process till you clean all the partitions.

 - ✔️Best for: Experienced Windows users

 Windows 11/10 offers users a built-in disk management tool to create, format, extend, shrink, and delete partition.
-Here are the steps to format hard drive partition using Disk Management:
+Here are the steps to format external hard drive partition using Disk Management:

 Step 1.
 Right-click on Windows icon and select "Disk Management".